 The trade war, initiated by the Trump Administration in 2018, has resulted in the most comprehensive protectionist trade policies implemented by the United States. since the 1930s.
 While safeguarding American jobs, technology, and intellectual property have all been stated goals, have these policies actually helped or hurt the US economy?

-In “The Return to Protectionism,” Amit Khandelwal, Director of The Jerome A. Chazen Institute for Global Business; Pablo Fajgelbaum, associate professor of economics at UCLA; Pinelopi Goldberg, Elihu Professor of Economics at Yale University and Chief Economist at the World Bank; and Patrick Kennedy, PhD student in economics at UC Berkeley, document the short-term impacts of the trade war, including the steep price paid by U. consumers and producers, particularly those in heavily Republican counties.
+In “The Return to Protectionism,” Amit Khandelwal, professor at Columbia Business School and a Chazen Senior Scholar; Pablo Fajgelbaum, associate professor of economics at UCLA; Pinelopi Goldberg, Elihu Professor of Economics at Yale University and Chief Economist at the World Bank; and Patrick Kennedy, PhD student in economics at UC Berkeley, document the short-term impacts of the trade war, including the steep price paid by US consumers and producers, particularly those in heavily Republican counties.

 Behind the Numbers